 - Display will say “pending” while YouTube validates and updates your settings.

 - To associate with this site, you must verify that you own it.
 To verify ownership, you must enter Google Search Console code into your website’s header/footer.
 There’s a free plugin for WordPress websites you can use for this called “Install header and footer scripts”.

-How to Add Annotations to YouTube Videos
+How to Add CARDS and End screens to YouTube Videos

 How to Embed Video on Your Website

 - Click “embed”

 - Copy HTML embed code